Steve Russell (politician): Post-military career

-Political career
+Oklahoma State Senator

 Russell began his service to the public in 2008 when he defeated four opponents in one of the most contested races in the Oklahoma State Senate that year.
 Russell received the most votes but did not win the initial Republican primary with 42% of the vote, leading by 15 points.
 He won the Republican run off with 67% of the vote.

 As a state senator Russell authored the Soldiers Relief Act that made Oklahoma's serving military tax exempt, affecting over 50,000 soldiers and their families.
 He also authored the Soldiers Credentialing Act, a law allowing credit for soldiers skills through direct certification rather than additional schooling allowing them to quickly enter the work force.
 Additionally, Russell authored a number of bills that became law related to the 2nd Amendment.
 Shortly after the publication of his book, Russell announced he would not seek reelection and he decided to focus on his business, public speaking and veterans advocacy.